 Gemas is small railway station in Negeri Sembilan state, to the south of Kuala Lumpur.
 Long distance northbound trains heading towards Padang Besar on the border with Thailand depart from Gemas, and this is the station to go to next from Johor Bharu if you are planning to complete the popular Singapore to Bangkok train route.
-There are no direct trains from Johor Bharu to Penang any longer so you need to change trains in Gemas.
+There are no direct trains from Johor Bharu to Penang so you need to change trains in Gemas.

 Train Times from Gemas to Penang

-There is 1 direct train services a day from Gemas to Butterworth Railway Station in Penang which you can book online.
+There is currently 1 direct train service a day from Gemas to Butterworth Railway Station in Penang.

 Buy Train Tickets from Gemas to Penang

 Use the Search Box below to buy your train tickets from Gemas to Butterworth Railway Station near Penang Island:

 Gemas Railway Station